Fast neutrino-flavor swap in high-energy astrophysical environments: Conclusions

-\textit{Conclusions.}--- In this {\it Letter}, we presented the novel dynamics of fast neutrino-flavor swap (FFS), which would appear in the geometry of BNSMs.
+In this paper, we presented the novel dynamics of fast neutrino-flavor swap (FFS), which would appear in the geometry of BNSMs.
 Since neutrinos in BNSMs are emitted from the surrounding disk, a broader angular distribution of neutrinos, including a nearly head-on collision, emerges and potentially has an angular crossing between $\nu_e$ and $\bar{\nu}_e$ with almost opposite characteristic velocities, whereas the environment is clearly in contrast to CCSN.
-Our colliding neutrino beam model captures the essential feature of such a geometry; in fact, we demonstrate FFS by the simple model.
-We also present that the geometry and velocity of EXZS are determined so as to satisfy the ELN-XLN number flux across the EXZS, providing a rationale behind the time-dependent feature of EXZS in \cite{Nagakura:2023b}.
-We also analytically showed the mechanism of FFS with polarization vectors.
-The occurrence of FFS hinges on the ELN-XLN distributions given at the opposite boundary, which is clearly different from the cases where FFC evolves towards flavor equipartition.
+Our colliding neutrino beam model captures the essential feature of such a geometry; in fact, we demonstrated FFS by the simple model.
+We also presented that the geometry and velocity of ELN-XLN Zero Surface (EXZS or a transition layer of flavor conversion) are determined so as to satisfy the conservation of the ELN-XLN number flux across the EXZS.
+In the domain normalized by the width between the heads of two neutrino beams, the transition layer is stationary irrespective of the flavor asymmetry while its location is given by it.
+This observation in our numerical results provides a rationale behind the time-dependent feature of EXZS in Ref.\,\cite{Nagakura:2023b}.

+We also analytically showed the mechanism of FFS based on polarization vectors for neutrino density matrices.
+Considering the asymptotic state of $\nu_e$, we find that FFC does not stop until the flavor swap completes.
+This is because $\bar{\nu}_e$ (or negative ELN-XLN), propagating in the opposite direction to $\nu_e$, continues to be supplied from the opposite boundary.
+This exhibits that the occurrence of FFS hinges on the ELN-XLN distributions and the geometry of neutrino spheres, which are clearly different from the cases where FFC evolves towards flavor equipartition.

 Since FFS corresponds to the most extreme case of flavor conversion, it would yield a significant change in the neutrino radiation field, particularly neutrino absorption.
 This affects the electron fraction of ejecta and subsequently r-process nucleosynthesis and kilonova.
-In CCSNe, FFS would not occur, but there is a caveat.
+In CCSNe, FFS would not occur and neutrinos would achieve a flavor equipartition through normal FFC, but there is a caveat.
 They might occur in CCSNe if large-scale coherent asymmetric neutrino emission appears in the CCSN core.
-It is realized when the CCSN core is rapidly rotating, strong lepton-number emission of self-sustained asymmetry (LESA) occurs \cite{Tamborra:2014a,Glas:2019,Powell:2019}, or the proto-neutron star is accelerated by asymmetric neutrino emission \cite{Nagakura:2019b}.
-Addressing these issues requires a more detailed investigation, which is deferred to our future work.
+It would be realized when the CCSN core is rapidly rotating, strong lepton-number emission of self-sustained asymmetry (LESA) occurs \cite{Tamborra:2014a,Glas:2019,Powell:2019}, or the proto-neutron star is accelerated by asymmetric neutrino emission \cite{Nagakura:2019b}.
+Addressing issues whether FFS can emerge in such extreme CCSN environments requires a more detailed investigation, which is deferred to our future work. \\